corelan/EncFSGui/README.md

 If you are looking for an EncFS tool for Windows, check out the EncFSMP project on sourceforge.<br>
 I am fully aware that EncFSMP runs on OSX too, but unfortunately the performance of the embedded file system engine was not so good on OSX.<br>

+You can find more information about EncFSGui at https://www.corelan.be/index.php/2016/01/31/encfsgui-gui-wrapper-around-encfs-for-osx/

 ## How does it work ?
 EncFSGui is a wrapper around encfs, encfsctl and mount, and relies on OSXFuse to provide a filesystem.<br>